DavidWells/targeted-test-runner/README.md

 # Run all test files in the directory
 tt

-# Run the best matching test
+# Run the best matching test with description matching "foo"
-tt 'test two'
+tt 'foo'

-# Run all tests containing 'test'
+# Run all tests containing 'api requests'
-tt 'test' -a
+tt 'api requests' -a
-tt 'test' --all
+tt 'api requests' --all

-# Run tests from a specific file
+# Run tests only from a specific file
-tt ./path/to/test.js 'test two'
+tt ./path/to/test.js 'test description xyz'

+# Run all tests in a dir
+tt ./path/to/dir

+# Run tests only from a dir that match `xyz`
+tt ./path/to/dir 'xyz'

 # Run all matching tests from a specific file
 tt ./path/to/test.js 'test' -a